derekm129/Employee-Tracker/README.md

 # Employee Tracker

 ## Description
-- My goal for this project was to create a content managing system(CMS).
-This app allows the user to view tables in an employee database and to make changes to those tables if necessary.
+- The aim of this project was to develop a robust Content Management System (CMS) capable of managing employee data effectively.
+  This application allows users to seamlessly view and modify tables within an employee database as necessary.
-   I built this project using JavaScript, Node.js, Inquirer version 8.2.4, and MySQL2.
-I learned from making this application how to use and manipulate databases.
+  Utilizing JavaScript, Node.js, Inquirer version 8.2.4, and MySQL2, this project offers valuable insights into database management and manipulation techniques.

 ## Installation
-- This application requires JavaScript, Node.js, Inquirer version 8.2.4, and MySQL2.
+- Ensure you have JavaScript, Node.js, Inquirer version 8.2.4, and MySQL2 installed to run this application.

 ## Usage
-- Enter 'node index.js' in terminal to start the program.
-Answers questions from the prompt to view or edit tables.
-Press "CTRL + C" to exit.
+- To initiate the program, enter 'node index.js' in the terminal.
+Follow the prompted questions to interact with and make modifications to the tables.
+Exit the program by pressing "CTRL + C".

 ![Screenshot](./assets/images/screenshot.png)